ssec/polar2grid/py/polar2grid/doc/source/utilscripts.rst

     255,255,255,255,255

-Where the `...` represents the lines in between, meaning every input geotiff value has a corresponding RGBA value specified.
-The first value is the input geotiff value, followed by R (red), G (green), B (blue), and A (alpha).
+Where the `...` represents the lines in between, meaning every input GeoTIFF value has a corresponding RGBA value specified.
+The first value is the input GeoTIFF value, followed by R (red), G (green), B (blue), and A (alpha).

 This script will also linearly interpolate between two values.